Everyone needs a house to live in, but a supportive family is what builds a home.Anthony Liccione

 This is the house where it all began.
 We had one bathroom, a dining room, living room, kitchen, mudroom, two bedrooms, and an unfinished attic- that we didn’t use.
 Two bedrooms. one bathroom. five kids.
 And somehow we made it work- for nearly two years.

 I have many great memories that were made in this house.
 On that very porch is where Joe proposed.
 In that living room was one of the best Christmas’ I can ever remember.
 In that kitchen is where I danced with the kids.
 In that backyard is where my favorite picture of the five kids was taken.
-In the dining room on Christmas Eve, was where we were all singing into the giant dollar store microphones with the giant dollar store glasses that mom bought the kids.
+In the dining room on Christmas Eve, was where we were all singing into the giant dollar store microphones with the ridiculously giant, and oh so fun, dollar store glasses that mom bought the kids.
 Our first white Christmas was right there.
 It reminds me that home is wherever my family is.
-It was cozy (always cozy) and needed some work.
+It was cozy (always cozy…hygge life) and needed some work.
 We talked about buying and adding on.
 That didn’t happen.

 We were pretty content in our tiny (though not by today’s standards) house.
 We learned how to maneuver and make do with the space we had.
 We talked about moving and finding something more suited for our family size, but there wasn’t a lot to choose from in our little town.
 And then one day while we were gone, to our horror -honestly- they came and cut down two of the beautiful, huge trees that sat on two ends of the house.
 One in front and the other on the side.
 The one, the kids, played in almost daily.
 We didn’t know it was happening.
 We were heartbroken.
 Devastated.
 Sad.
 Mad.
 Confused.
 But the damage was done.
 The trees were gone.
 It changed everything.
 We no longer wanted to live here- not even the kids.
 We all cried.
 And we knew it was time to leave.
 A call to action is what it was.